Assassins of Memory

-Juridification of history – between collective memory, historiography and politics of memory is part of the Law and Memory project, dealing with topics related to juridification, politics of memory and historical revisionism.
-This year’s conference focuses on the subject of juridification of history.
+Assassins of memory – political and legal problems of uncovering, whitewashing and rewriting history is part of the Law and Memory project, dealing with topics related to juridification, politics of memory and historical revisionism.

 Check out the latest news and download additional content!

 “We want ourselves to be seen and to have been seen as we are; and we want just as much to veil ourselves and remain unknown, for behind every determination of our being lies dormant the unspoken possibility of being different.”